This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your epilepsy medicine may need to be stopped or changed before you try to get pregnant.

-- Epilepsy and epilepsy medicine may cause polycystic ovarian syndrome or early menopause.
+- Epilepsy or epilepsy medicine may cause polycystic ovarian syndrome (PCOS) or early menopause.
 These conditions may make it more difficult to get pregnant.
 You may also have a decreased interest in sex.
 Talk to your healthcare provider if you have difficulty getting pregnant.

-How can I manage my epilepsy during childbearing years?
+What else can I do to manage epilepsy during my childbearing years?

-- Keep track of your menstrual cycle.
+Keep track of your menstrual cycle.
 If you have more seizures during certain phases of your menstrual cycle, your healthcare provider may change your medicine.
-He may also tell you to take more medicine during this phase of your menstrual cycle.
+He or she may also tell you to take more medicine during this phase.

 - Your seizure lasts longer than 5 minutes.